-The midterm and final exams for this course will be conducted through on Q. These are non-proctored, open book exams, designed to test your understanding of topics covered in lecture and the associated readings.
-These are individual assessments; students are expected to complete these tests independently.
-Discussing test content with other students is considered a breach of academic integrity.
+The midterm and final exams for this course will be conducted in person.
+These assessments are designed to test your understanding of topics covered in lecture and the associated readings.
 The exams will consist primarily of short-answer style questions.